nasa/cumulus-orca/tasks/request_files/README.md

                                 'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes.
                         'job_id' (str): The unique identifier used for tracking requests.
 If not present, will be generated.
-                context: Passed through from the handler.
-Unused, but required by CMA.
             Environment Vars:
                 RESTORE_EXPIRE_DAYS (int, optional, default = 5): The number of days the restored file will be accessible in the S3 bucket before it expires.